-PC allows the Contest Administrator to initially configure judgements using a reject.ini file.
-This file must be present on the server machine in the installation directory (the directory that has the pc2 bin/ directory) or (since Version 9.7) in the folder containing the Contest Data Package (CDP) which is used to configure the contest.
+PC^2 allows the Contest Administrator to initially configure judgements using a reject.ini file.
+This file must be present on the server machine in the installation directory (the directory that has the PC2 bin/ directory) or (since Version 9.7) in the folder containing the Contest Data Package (CDP) which is used to configure the contest.
 These judgements are loaded once on initial server startup.
 These judgement names and acronyms can be changed at any time using the Admin from the Judgements tab under the Configure Contest tab.

-Each judgement text from the reject.ini will be loaded and prepended with a "No - " phrase.
-There is one exception: a line that has an AC judgement acronym will not have a "No - " phrase prepended.
+Each judgement text from the reject.ini will be loaded and (for lines other than those indicating an "AC" acronym) prepended with a "No - " phrase.